How to accept stock donations: Easy steps for nonprofits

 The drawbacks of this method of accepting stock donations

-These three core steps remain the foundation of all stock donation processes, but approaching them passively brings several major drawbacks.
+These three core steps remain the foundation of all nonprofit stock donation processes, but approaching them passively brings several major drawbacks.

 First, a hands-off stock fundraising method in which you publish information and ask interested donors to navigate forms on their own creates a poor donor experience.